 You can apply to more than one school with this programme.
 You apply directly through UCAS.
 Interview and selection will be conducted by both staff from Nottingham Institute of Education and from the school.

-See the places available with our partner schools on our School Direct Places 2018 list.
+You can view the places available with our partner schools for 2019 entry on our School Direct places list.

 What you'll study